Gilliamwu/Capstone_YOLO_training_datasource/README.md

 ### generate train.txt and test.txt
 Use labelling_tool/generate_train_test_list.py to generate two files, separating data to train and test.
+### then repeat the steps in "If you have new images, and further train the model" section

 ## related github:
 darknet: https://github.com/Gilliamwu/darknet

 capstone server code: https://github.com/Gilliamwu/Capstone_DB_code

+## Special notes
+### When I should stop my training
+As the origional darknet repository mentioned, when after around 8000 iterations, average loss is not dropping anymore, you could probably stop.

 ## Data sources:
 Crack forest: Amhaz, R., Chambon, S., Idier, J., & Baltazart, V. (2014).
 A new minimal path selection algorithm for automatic crack detection on pavement images.
 2014 IEEE International Conference on Image Processing (ICIP). doi:10.1109/icip.2014.7025158